perwin/pyimfit/docs/overview.rst

             bestfit_parameters_errs = imfit_fitter.getParameterErrors()

-4. Get the best-fitting model image (a 2D numpy array)
+4. Get the best-fitting model image (a 2D NumPy array)

    ::

             bestfit_model_im = imfitter.getModelImage()

-5. Get fluxes and magnitudes for the best-fitting model -- note that what is returned is a tuple of the total flux/magnitude and a numpy array of the fluxes/magnitudes for the individual components of the model (in the order they are listed in the model):
+5. Get fluxes and magnitudes for the best-fitting model -- note that what is returned is a tuple of the total flux/magnitude and a NumPy array of the fluxes/magnitudes for the individual components of the model (in the order they are listed in the model):